rweldzius/PSC7475_S2025/README.md

 Collaboration is the heart of data science, but your work on your assignments should be your own.
 Please be careful not to plagiarize.
 The above link is a very helpful guide to understanding plagiarism.
 In particular, while students are invited to work on problem sets together, collaboration is prohibited on the midterm and final exams.

-Copilot/ChatGPT and related Large Language Models (LLMs) are essential tools in the data scientist's toolkit, and acceptable resources for completing the assignments and learning concepts at a deeper level.
-However, graded assignments cannot be generated purely by these tools; this will result in an automatic zero and an academic integrity investigation.
-You should only use AI to help troubleshoot errors in your R code.
-All assignments must include a log of the Copilot/ChatGPT prompts and resulting output used to complete the assignment.
-If you do not include a log, you will also receive a zero if I find that you used AI to assist in completing your assignment.
+AI (e.g., ChatGPT, Copilot) is an essential tool in the data scientist's toolkit, and acceptable resources for completing the assignments and learning concepts at a deeper level.
+However, there are specific ways in which its use is allowed:
+ * Always include a log of your AI use (print the output or include a link if using ChatGPT)
+ * You may use AI to help troubleshoot an error in your R code.
+ * You may **not** use AI to solve the problem.
+This will result in an automatic zero and an academic integrity investigation.
+This is a **zero tolerance** policy.
+ * If you use AI to hlep troubleshoot an error but do not include your log file or link to ChatGPT (ie, no citation is included) you will also receive a zero and an academic integrity investitation.

 ### Office for Access & Disability Services (ADS) and Learning Support Services (LSS)